BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ## Attention and transformer architecture
 As I said, the neural network at the heart of AlphaFold2 is based on transformer architecture and attention mechanism.
 I will briefly explain those here.
 Feel free to skip this section, if you are already familiar with attention and transformers.

 Attention mechanism has been popularized circa 2014-2015 for machine translation (e.g. English-to-French).
 At the time state-of-the-art architectures for machine translation were RNN-based.
-Initially it turned out that addition of translation mechanism improves the quality of translation.
+Initially it turned out that addition of attention mechanism improves the quality of translation.

-Later on, it turned out that you can get rid of RNN part of the network entirely and just stack attention mechanism layers, achieving performance as good or better, spending 100 times less compute on training.
+Later on, it turned out that you can get rid of RNN part of the network entirely and just stack attention mechanism layers, achieving performance as good or better, but spending 100 times less compute on training.

 By 2017 it became clear that attention mechanism is a self-sufficient building block, serving as a powerful alternative to both CNN and RNN in both NLP and CV problems, as well as in problems, related to other modalities.